philpagel/PCE174-communication/protocol.md

 1    | 1     |  valL     | Uchar | value: lower 2 digits
 2    | 1     |  Stat0    | bin   | Stat0 byte

-See above (manually stored data) for interpretation of valH and valL.
+See above (manually stored data) for interpretation of `valH` and `valL`.
-As no Stat1 byte is present, there is no `sign` value.
+As no `Stat1` byte is present, there is no `sign` value.
 It is unclear how negative readings (in rel mode) should be handled.
+In fact, the instrument simply disregards `rel` mode when logging and just stores absolute values.

 ## Status bytes